AdityaTwinz/AdityaTwinz/README.md

 ##### About Me

- - 👨‍🦱 My name is `Rubby Verc Irsak 559`
+ - 👨‍🦱 My name is `Aditya Putra Mahesa`

  - 🏠 Live in `Semarang, Indonesia`